Are you pulling your hair out trying to figure out what the connection is with the foods we eat and global warming?

 It looks like the farming process of plants, animals and the meat products including corn, lentils, milk, animals we eat and the materials used in the shipping and packaging sent out around the world is responsible for approximately ¼ of the warming of greenhouse gases.
 We humans are culprits and so are contributing to global warming.

 So how do we know what has the most impact?

 - 9.9 lamb

 - 9.1 farmed shrimp

 - 3.0 farmed fish

 - 2.1 eggs

 - 0.1 nuts

-Apparently, the worst offenders are beef and lamb, with plant-based foods having the least impact.
+Apparently, the worst offenders are beef and lamb, with plant-based foods having the least impact on global warming.

 What can I do to minimize my impact?